 The emission factors used to estimate Hazardous Air Pollutants (HAPs) emissions from the engine described above are from: AP-42 for natural gas fired 4-cycle rich burn engine Table 3.2-3, or the California Air Toxics Emission Factor Database (maintained by the California Air Resources Board) for natural gas fired 4-cycle rich burn engines with less than 650 hp.
 The CATEF Emission Factors maintained by the ARB were used to estimate emissions for all compounds that have AP-42 emission factors and CATEF emission factors.
+There are no emission factors described by EPA AP-42 used to determine LPG emissions; therefore, the emission factors used by AP-42 for natural gas were assumed to be equivalent to determine the emission levels for LPG fueled engines and are intended to be interpreted as a worst-case scenario or upper-bound limit for LPG emissions.

 The HAP emission estimates are based on uncontrolled emission factors for natural gas engines and an assumed abatement efficiency of 50% removal of organic HAP compounds, except for the pollutants which have abated emission factors in CATEF.
-The abatement efficiency is based on the fact that the engine is being permitted with a Catalytic Converter and an air fuel ratio controller.
-The actual abatement efficiency of the Kohler engine is expected to be much higher but using a more conservative estimate of 50% which is the default factors used for other natural gas engines was selected as a worst-case scenario.
+The abatement efficiency is based on the worse case that the engine is being permitted with a Catalytic Converter using district default values and an air fuel ratio controller.